igorkulman/coding-journal/content/post/2018-09-26-automating-ios-development-and-distribution-workflow.md

 {{% gist id="053b5d140194e20c5845e166a86b6e0c" file="Fastfile-deploy.ruby" %}}

-The first step is deploying the actual IPA to [Installr](http://installrapp.com/).
+The first step deploys the actual IPA to [Installr](http://installrapp.com/).
 Installr is an simple build distribution service, that you can use for free without any serious limitations.
 You can make it send email to your testers every time a new build is uploaded or you can just send out the builds manually when needed.

-The second step is uploading the debug symbols to [HockeyApp](https://www.hockeyapp.net/).
+The second step uploads the debug symbols to [HockeyApp](https://www.hockeyapp.net/).
 I do not use HockeyApp for build distribution, I prefer Installr and I do not use it for crash reporting, because it is considered a security risk in some environments so I just cannot use it.

 So why do I upload the debug symbols to HockeyApp?
 For symbolication.
 When testers send me logs from the app and they include a crash log, I just upload the crash log to HockeyApp and it gets automatically symbolicated in a few minutes.
 I do not have to do it manually and I can link the symbolicated crash log to an issue in Gitlab that I typically create for every reported crash.